-AVAILABLE NOW – FOR FSX and P3D v3!
+AVAILABLE NOW – all new on P3D v4!

 For more information, visit our FSLabs A320-X forum here.

-Make backups of the installer executable immediately after you download.
-We offer 365 days of unlimited redownloads for all purchases.
+- Please make backups of the installer executable immediately after you download.

 Complete 2D panel set accompanies a fully modeled Virtual Cockpit with high resolution textures.

 Two variants modeled, thousands of animated parts with custom effects and ultra high definition textures – read any of the airframe labels, no matter how small!

 A truly unique and immersive sound experience – utilising hundreds of recordings from the real aircraft.

 Both CFM 565B4 and IAE V2527A are simulated to incredible detail; realistic startup times, spool speeds, fuel burn, sounds and effects.

 Features custom ground friction models to simulate proper ground handling (single engine taxi).
 Brake models tuned to match real world performance in all weather environments